Research

 With Seung Min Kim

 Abstract We study whether bureaucrats preemptively reflect the executive politician's preferences in their decisions.
-Combining novel administrative data from the Federal Emergency Management Agency (FEMA) with hydrological models, we find that a standard deviation decrease in a county's alignment with the president leads to a 28 percentage point drop in the probability of bureaucrats flagging a county as requiring federal aid following a flooding event, controlling for flood intensity.
+Combining novel administrative data from the Federal Emergency Management Agency (FEMA) with hydrological models, we find that a standard deviation decrease in a county's alignment with the president leads to a 4 percentage point drop in the probability of bureaucrats flagging a county as requiring federal aid following an average-sized flooding event.
 This bias disappears in the most severe floods.
 We find evidence suggesting that such biases are significantly reduced when a career civil servant is overseeing the bureaucratic process rather than a political appointee.

 The Economic Value of Weather Forecasts: A Quantitative Systematic Literature Review